It’s a hard question to answer as the “value” will depend on what you want to experience and how you like to travel.

 Given the ships are most often individually family owned and operated the cabins vary and you can see cabin images on the SHIP pages and cruise itinerary pages on this site or ask your friendly Cruise Croatia expert for further advice.

 No these are small ships so there isn’t a ship doctor on-board but basic first aid is available and ships can be re-routed to the nearest port in an emergency.
 You are advised to bring enough of your personal medication, which may not be readily available overseas.

 Almost no. The vast majority of our cruises sail only during daylight hours and are usually in port by 4.00pm, allowing plenty of time for sightseeing, shopping and dinner arrangements.
 The International Cruises on the MS Panorama and Istria cruises do sail through the night on some days, and these are clearly marked on the itineraries.

 Although they’re called sailing ships, they usually cruise using their engines so that they can keep to their scheduled itinerary.
 However most will endeavour to raise their sails at least once a week (depending on weather conditions) and provide some great photo opportunities.
 Please note that most of the Deluxe and First Class fleet do not have masts and sails.

-The number of passengers on ship varies from 20 to 40, depending on the size of the ship.
+The number of passengers on ship varies from 20 to around 40, depending on the size of the ship.
 Each ship has a detailed description, specifications and images.
 Click the SHIPS tab in the header.